 - You’re constantly patching up leaks or replacing shingles.

-- A recent storm has caused major damage to your 20-year-old roof.
+- A recent storm has caused major damage.

 Steps to Take if Your Roof Is Damaged